 - Properly dispose of your boxes and packaging materials (or reuse them).
 Cardboard boxes should always be flattened and recycled on campus, ideally within your residential community's loading dock, trash room, or recycling dumpster.
 See Cornell's Recycling Rules guide for what materials go into the landfill, recycling, and compost in Tompkins County.

 - Of course, you can always rethink some of your purchases from the beginning.
-Use what you already have, repair and share items, visit Ezra's Exchange, get thrifty in Ithaca, or Swapp items with other Cornell students.
+Use what you already have, repair and share items, visit Ezra's Exchange, get thrifty in Ithaca, or swap items with other Cornell students.

-In 2021, mini-bins were rolled out in offices across Cornell to help reduce overall waste and increase recycling rates on campus.
+Mini-bins have rolled out in offices across Cornell to help reduce overall waste and increase recycling rates on campus.
 In the new waste initiative, employees manage their own recycling and mini-landfill bins, emptying them into central kitchen or shared office waste stations.
 Consistent with national studies, Cornell's pilot programs demonstrated an overall waste reduction of 39% with significant improvements to waste sorting.